SpongePowered/SpongeDocs/source/plugin/main-class.rst

 Initializing Your Plugin
 ========================

-Plugins are loaded before the game and the world.
+Plugins are loaded before the game and the world(s).
 This leaves a specific timeframe when your plugin should begin interacting with the game, such as registering commands or events.

 Your plugin can listen for particular events, called **state events**, to be notified about changes in the state of the